 He is PI of the NASA funded long duration balloon project “The Stratospheric THz Observatory (STO)’’, which had a successful Antarctic flight earlier this year.
 The follow-on project to STO, called GUSTO, was recently selected by NASA as the first balloon-borne mission under the auspices of the Explorer Program.
 He is also PI of the “10 meter Suborbital Large Balloon Reflector (LBR)” project, selected by the NASA Innovative Advanced Concepts (NIAC) program for a Phase I and II study.
 He recently authored Terahertz Astronomy, the first textbook in his field of study.

-The past 16 years he has been providing Engineering and R&D cost effective solutions to small and mid-size companies.
+For the past 16 years he has been providing Engineering and R&D cost-effective solutions to small and mid-size companies.

 Brandon Swift is the FreeFall Engineer in charge of 5G Systems and Development.
 He creates and tests 5G and millimeter wave technology.

 The past 7 years Brandon was developing and implementing novel sub-millimeter/Terahertz astronomical systems at University of Arizona.
 His research was on wide field surveys of cold interstellar gas in our Galaxy.
 His investigations included the SuperCam Survey and Large balloon reflector.
 One of Brandon’s most memorable achievements was installing the SuperCam instrument at extremely high elevation sites to survey large areas of the galaxy for cold molecular star forming gas.

 He holds a Masters in Astronomy for the University of Arizona and a UC Berkeley Bachelor of Arts in Astrophysics & Physics.